Fast & FREE Shipping to the Contiguous United States

 Is Gesso a Type of White Paint?

 What is gesso paint but a tinted primer?
-To this end, manufacturers like to use white pigment for the tinting.
+To this end, manufacturers like to use white or off-white pigment for the tinting.
 Many other brands dry clear or create a semi-opaque sheen that slightly whitens the canvas.

 It’s not a good substitute for white paint.
 In fact, some types of tint primers aren’t white at all.
 There are black and various colorful versions on the market.
 These types will vary between manufacturers including their purpose.

-Close Up of Breathing Color’s Artist Gesso on Wide Brush For Canvas Application
+Close Up of Breathing Color’s Artist Gesso on Wide Brush for Canvas Application

 → Want to try out Breathing Color’s Professional Gesso for yourself?
 Click here to shop Gesso and start producing beautiful canvas art today!